NSO-developer/nso_ai_assistant/Readme.md

 <img src="https://github.com/NSO-developer/nso_ai_assistant/blob/main/others/nso_ai_design.png" alt="NSO AI Pipeline Design" width="800" height="600">

-## Available Feature and Known Issue
+## Available Feature and Limitations
 * Answer NSO related question that has been specified in the Gitbook
 * Code Generation is not ideal at moment.
 It can generate, but it has quite a lot of mistake.
 Especially Java API perform much worse than Python API.
+* Only support Webex direct message for now.
+Group message is not supported.

 ## Pros and Cons
 ![Pros and Cons](https://github.com/NSO-developer/nso_ai_assistant/blob/main/others/pros_cons.png)